tomersf/python_PoS_blockchain/README.md

 ## About The Project

-A blockchain implementation in python with proof of stake consensus algorithm
+A blockchain implementation in Python(3.9.12) with proof of stake consensus algorithm